srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

     Docker Desktop does not start automatically after installation.
 To start Docker Desktop, search for Docker, and select Docker Desktop in the search results.
 When the whale icon in the status bar stays steady, Docker Desktop is up-and-running, and is accessible from any terminal window.

-#### Task 6: Install Power BI Desktop

-Power BI Desktop is designed for an x64 architecture PC running Windows 10 version 14393 or higher.

-1. In your Web browser, navigate to [https://powerbi.microsoft.com/en-us/desktop/](https://powerbi.microsoft.com/en-us/desktop/)

-1. Click **Download Free**.

-1. On the Microsoft Store page for Power BI Desktop, click **Install**, and then follow instructions to complete the installation.

 ### Exercise 2: Install Dev Tool Extensions

 The Visual Studio Code and Azure CLI tools both support extension that help developers to create their solutions more efficiently.
 Extensions for IoT have been developed by Microsoft that leverage the IoT SDKs and reduce development time.